liuguoyou/FDDA/README.md

 ### Contact

-For any question, be free to contact: viper.zhong@gmail.com
+For any question, be free to contact: viper.zhong@gmail.com.
+The github issue is also welcome.